Click here to Skip to main content

 Thunks and lazy lists

 Thunks are a tool that allows you to do lazy computations.
-Thunk is a special expression enclosed in parenthesis with an ampersand that is not evaluated immediately but only when its value is actually needed:
+Thunk is a special expression with a leading ampersand that is not evaluated immediately but only when its value is actually needed:

 You can achieve a similar behavior by passing a function that calculates a value instead of an actual value, but thunks have two distinctive features here: first, they perform memorization when regular functions obviously don't, and second, they can be used transparently in your code as you can see from the code sample above.